amarjeet-saini/saini.github.io/projects/system-projects/Hack-Assembler.md

 Hack assembly language consist of two types of instruction <br />
 ##### A-instruction: @value
-A-instruction (addressing instruction) assigns value of const to register A i.e A <- const ROM[A] register is selected (ROM : Read only memory act as instruction memory)  <br />
+A-instruction (addressing instruction) assigns value of const to register A i.e A <- const <br />
+ROM[A] register is selected (ROM : Read only memory act as instruction memory)  <br />
 ##### C-instruction: dest=comp;jump
 C-instruction (compute instruction) does basic computation assign valuse to destination. <br />